ameekkhan/ameeqsort/README.md

 First, seperately sort the remainder elements in this above case its size is 3.
 And then sort all the quadruple's by using the quadrupleSort() function.
-Once the every quadruple's and remainder elements are sorted then pass this partially sorted input array to merge() function to merge all the quadruples and remainder elements.
+Once the every quadruple's and remainder elements are sorted.
+I pass it to merge() function to merge all the quadruples and remainder elements.

 Example if N=2^n